NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

-* The GDC does not have the latest TARGET data available.
+* The latest TARGET data is not yet available at the GDC.
 For the complete and latest data, please see the [TARGET Data Matrix](https://ocg.cancer.gov/programs/target/data-matrix).
 Data that is not present or is not the most up to date includes:
     *  All microarray data and metadata
     *  All sequencing analyzed data and metadata
     *  1180 of 12063 sequencing runs of raw data